Accessibility & WCAG Compliance — Industry Regulations

 Common Mistakes with Privacy by Design

-- Collecting all available user data 'just in case' it becomes useful later — this violates data minimization and creates unnecessary risk
+- Collecting all available user data 'just in case' it becomes useful later.
+This violates data minimization and creates unnecessary risk

-- Confusing pseudonymization with anonymization — hashing an email is pseudonymization (reversible with a lookup table), not anonymization
+- Confusing pseudonymization with anonymization.
+Hashing an email is pseudonymization (reversible with a lookup table), not anonymization

 - Treating privacy as a legal team responsibility instead of an engineering design constraint